ArnauCS03/face-points-detector/README.md

 ## Usage
 1. **Initial Setup**:
    - Ensure MATLAB is installed on your system.
-   - Clone the repository and navigate to the `src` directory.
+   - Clone the repository and navigate to the `src/` directory.

 2. **Running the Code**:
    - Open `tracking.mlx` in MATLAB.